wave-centre/cibig/docs/course_materials/OMICS/omics.md

 3 - Check that there is enough space in the working (temporary) directory

-4- Create a working directory: /Data/Put_Your_login .
+4- Create a working directory: /data/Put_Your_login .

-5- Create a project folder structure:
+5- Create a project directory `omics` with folowing subdirectories :

 * banks/
 * raw_data/